About the Drinking Water Quality Data: MN Public Health Data Access - MN Dept. of Health

-- The sources of exposure for contaminants in drinking water.
+- The origins of entry for contaminants in drinking water.

-- The levels of arsenic, nitrates, radium, uranium and DBPs, in individual community water systems.
+- The levels of arsenic, nitrate, radium, uranium and DBPs, in individual community water systems.

 - Information about water quality in water sources other than community water systems and private wells.